Securing the Company-Site Interview

-We all know the feeling.
-You've just completed an on-campus interview with a company that you are truly impressed with.
+You know the feeling.
+You have just completed an on-campus interview with a company with which you are truly impressed.
 You really want to work for this company.
-It's almost like falling in love all over again.
-Well, maybe you don't spend every waking hour thinking of them, although the butterflies in the stomach seem fairly familiar.
+It's almost like falling in love all over again—well, maybe you don't spend every waking hour thinking of them, but the butterflies in the stomach part seems pretty similar.

 So you sit back to wait for them to take the next step.
 And then it happens.
-The infamous "Dear John" letter (and your name isn't even John!).
+The infamous "Dear John" or "Dear Jane" letter (and your name isn't even John or Jane!).
 How could this happen?
-How could they possibly fall for someone else when you're the only one for them?
+How could they possibly fall for someone else when you are the only one for them?
 How could they possibly give their heart to another?

-Just as with romance, you can't sit by the phone waiting for them to call.
+In job search, as well as romance, you cannot sit by the phone waiting for it to ring.
 You snooze, you lose.

-Just going through the motions of the on-campus interview is not enough to secure the company-site second interview.
-And in almost all cases, the second interview is the next step toward the eventual prize of the job offer (and meaningful life after college).
+Just going through the motions of the on-campus interview is not enough to secure the company-site interview.
+And in almost all cases, the company-site interview is the next step toward the eventual prize of the job offer (and a meaningful new life after college).

-Then on to your final series of closing questions: "From everything I've heard today, combined with my research about your company, I am very interested in going on to the next step.
-Please let me know--are you interested in me?"
-I know, it sounds rather bold.
-But remember, you're in love!
+Then on to your final series of closing questions: "From everything I have heard today, combined with my research about your company, I am very interested in going on to the next step.
+Are you interested in proceeding further?"
+Yes, it sounds rather bold.
+But remember, you are in love!
 Now is not the time to woo from afar.
-Let them know where you stand, which then gives you the right to ask you the reciprocal.
-Assuming they express at least a mildly encouraging response, ask your final question: "What is our next step?"
-Take careful note of the actions that need to take place.
+Let them know where you stand first, which then gives you the right to ask the reciprocal question.
+Assuming they have at least a mildly encouraging response, ask your final question: "What is our next step?"
+Take careful note of the actions that need to be taken.
 This will be the chart for your course in securing that vital company-site second interview.
 And if it has not already been offered, ask for a business card.